Rutger505-Org/Todos/README.md

 #### Variables

+- `APPLICATION_NAME` - Used as an identifier for multiple actions such as the terraform workspace.
+- `IMAGE_REPOSITORY` - Image repository to store image to.
 - `BASE_DOMAIN` - Domain where to host the application (tags deployed to this domain, pull request's to a subdomain: the sha of the commit.)
 - `DOCKERHUB_USERNAME` - Dockerhub username
 - `AUTH_EMAIL_FROM_NAME` - Name and Email address of magic link sender (e.g. `Next Template <example@email.com>`)